miorogvall/redditClone/README.md

 4. some videos can not be served(localhost will be denied due to CORS), in that case an image is loaded, or nothing at all.

 # About
-It was build in vue using sass and components. css for the components is in the component file.
+It was build in Vue using sass and components. sass for the components is in each component file.
+Each component file consists of the template, script and style tag for that individual component.